Girgias/error-control-operator-exceptions-rfc/README.md

 on error will still do so even after it has been converted to throw an exception.

 ## Rationale

+The decision to only suppress `Exception` and not `Throwable` is because instances of `Error` should *never* be caught as they signal a programming error.

 As stated previously many functions in PHP which have existed for a long time use diagnostic messages to indicate failure states, but if they would be designed today they would most likely use an exception instead.
 The main area where this is true are functions which relate to I/O and the idiomatic use is to